Vzurxy/ArchLinux/README.md

 # ArchLinux

-My KBD keyboard for Arch Linux, since there is no DHm variant of Colemak
+My KBD keyboard for Arch Linux, since there is no DHm variant of Colemak in the live iso